European Marine Sites (EMS)

 Defra Revised approach to Management of Fisheries in EMS

 The Government have revised their approach to the management of fisheries in EMS in order to bring it in line with other activities and protect important habitats and species as part of our obligations under the Habitats and Birds Directives.
 The revised approach means that fishing activities are now to be assessed in the same way that other activities taking place in EMS currently are (such as construction, dredging & scientific projects).

 This work began in 2012-13, where fisheries regulators who had not previously assessed fishing under their remit (IFCAs and MMO) were given a December 2016 deadline to have brought in management where it had been assessed to be needed.

 As a result, the NWIFCA has been engaged in a large amount of work to assess all fishing activity in the NW District.
 This has to date resulted in one new byelaw – NWIFCA Byelaw 6 – Protection for European Marine Site Features, where bottom towed gear has been prohibited from areas of reef, and seagrass beds in Morecambe Bay, and bait collection and hand gathering has been prohibited from the seagrass beds.

 The Science team work closely with Natural England throughout the process of assessing potential risk from fishing to conservation features.
-The majority of fisheries in the District EMS have been assessed and the individual Habitats Regulations Assessments (HRAs) can be found here.
+The majority of fisheries in the District EMS have been assessed and you can view the individual Habitats Regulations Assessments (HRAs) here.